What is a landing page? Definition, objectives, and tips

 What is a landing page and what is it used for?

-A landing page differs from the standard pages on your website: it focuses on a specific goal (registration, download, contact, etc.) and eliminates any unnecessary navigation.
+A landing page differs from the traditional pages on your website: it focuses on a specific goal (registration, download, contact, etc.) and eliminates any unnecessary navigation.
 The approach is clear: capture attention and encourage a single action, without distraction.
-In inbound marketing, it is essential for converting targeted traffic into qualified leads, and often generates a better ROI than using standard showcase pages.
+In inbound marketing, it is essential for converting targeted traffic into qualified leads, and often generates a better ROI than standard showcase pages.

 The main objectives of a landing page

-The purpose of a landing page is always related to conversion.
+The objective of a landing page is always related to conversion.
 In general, it allows you to collect useful information via a form (a lead), or to lead directly to a purchase or contact.
 It often targets an audience from specific campaigns: emailing, online advertising, social networks, etc. Each landing page is designed as a simple and optimized conversion point.

 Why choose a landing page over a traditional web page?

-How to structure an effective landing page?
+How do you structure an effective landing page?

 1. A clear value proposition